kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

     spec.podTemplate.spec.env
 ```

+##### spec.podTemplate.spec.containers[].resources

+`spec.podTemplate.spec.containers[].resources` is an optional field.
+This can be used to request compute resources required by containers of the database pods.
+To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

 #### spec.podTemplate.spec.imagePullSecret

 `KubeDB` provides the flexibility of deploying MongoDB database from a private Docker registry. `spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
 To learn how to deploy MongoDB from a private registry, please visit [here](/docs/guides/mongodb/private-registry/using-private-registry.md).